alphagov/transformation-dashboard/_posts/2000-01-06-apply-for-student-finance.markdown

 homepage-intro: |
   If you have, or are applying for, student loans and grants you’ll be able to manage them using an improved online service

 detail-page-intro: |
   Supporting 1.3 million people using student finance services

 scope-of-exemplar: |
   The Student Loans Company are planning a major upgrade of their systems to deliver services that are simple, transparent and user-friendly.

   The transformation programme will modernise and provide resilient systems in order to deliver the government’s higher education reform programme and better meet the needs of users.

-    New online application process for loan products such as full-time, part-time and 24+ Advanced Learning Loans have already launched.
+  New online application process for loan products such as full-time, part-time and 24+ Advanced Learning Loans have already been released.

 anticipated-volume:
   - number  : 1.3m
     caption : Students supported
 current-volume:
-  - number  : 1.16m
+  - number  : 1.15m
     caption : transactions per year
-  - number  : 92.4%
+  - number  : 92.5%
     caption : digital take-up
 current-cost:
-  - number  : £54.6m
+  - number  : £56.2m
     caption : total cost
-  - number  : £47.00
+  - number  : £48.77
     caption : cost per transaction